uptane/uptane-standard/SECURITY.md

 | 1.0.1   | :white_check_mark: |
 | 1.0.0   | :white_check_mark: |

-## Reporting an Errata
+## Reporting Errata

 Please report (suspected) errata in the specification to `uptane-security [AT] googlegroups [DOT] com`.
 You will receive an acknowledgement from us within 72 hours.
-Keep in mind this project is a community based project of volunteers and response times could vary.
+Keep in mind that Uptane is a community based project of volunteers and, therefore, response times could vary.
 If the issue is confirmed, we will provide a response within 90 days.

 ## Guidelines